Emafire003/ColoredGlowLib/README.md

 ```

 You can find the correct version in the [versions page](https://modrinth.com/mod/coloredglowlib/versions) on [Modrinth](https://modrinth.com/mod/coloredglowlib).
-If you want the forge version, add a +forge to the number version
+If you want the forge version, add a +forge to the number version.
+(NOTE: Not currently availbale for 3.0.0)

+If you already need CardinalComponetsAPI modules in your mod, consider downloading the version of the mod that doesn't already include them, by adding a +nocca in the version format.
+The modules needed are: base, entity, scoreboard.

 #### You can find more information on the [wiki](https://github.com/Emafire003/ColoredGlowLib/wiki)!